Cali07/Cali07/README.md

-# Calistas Mlilo :computer:
+# Calistas Mlilo :computer: :pray:

 Welcome to my GitHub profile!
-I'm a passionate Web Developer, Digital Marketing Specialist, and Software Tester with a proven track record of leading teams to victory in hackathons and a knack for creating robust, responsive web applications.
-Currently enhancing my coding superpowers at WeThinkCode_ and always ready for a new challenge!
+I'm Calistas, a dedicated Software Engineer and a fervent believer that with God, all things are possible.
+I blend my technical prowess with my faith to architect solutions that have a meaningful impact on the world.

 ## :round_pushpin: Currently Based In
 City of Johannesburg, Gauteng, South Africa